buchmiet/FastFsm/fluentapi.md

 3. All existing attribute-based tests continue to pass
 4. Documentation is updated with fluent examples
 5. No breaking changes to existing functionality
+6. **Payload support is fully functional** with both default and per-transition types